 What Is Certiorari?

 Have you ever heard someone mention, “The Supreme Court denied cert”?
 The term “cert” is an abbreviation for certiorari, a Latin term that translates to “to be more fully informed.”
 In the context of U.S. law, certiorari refers to a formal legal procedure through which a party petitions the Supreme Court to review a decision made by a lower court.
-This process is crucial for ensuring that significant legal questions are addressed at the highest level of the judiciary.
+This process is crucial for ensuring that significant legal questions are addressed at the highest level of the judiciary, particularly when those questions could have far-reaching implications for the interpretation of federal law.

 Imagen con Botón